-Besides lions, you will see plenty of elephants, rhinos, buffalo, zebra, wildebeest, hippo, cheetahs, and much more.
+Besides lions, you will see plenty of elephants, rhinos, buffalo, zebra, wildebeest, hippos, cheetahs, and much more.
 It is the ultimate wilderness.

 5. Ngorongoro Crater

-The Ngorongoro crater is very popular for any visitors who want to see the thousands of African animals that graze on the crater's floor.
+The Ngorongoro crater is very popular for any visitor who wants to see the thousands of African animals that graze on the crater's floor.
 The floor of the crater is blessed with a permanent supply of water and vegetation - which keep the animals in the crater all year round.